 Thus, haritaki is pancharasatmak which Ayurvedic texts prioritize the daily use of haritaki for regularizing all the normal functions of the body.

 Seasonal (Ritu) Doses Of Haritaki

-Haritaki is a important which is known as Rasayana (medicine with rejuvenation, anti aging properties).
-The consume of Haritaki is recommended with different ingredients in different seasons this is for this reason called as Ritu (seasons) Haritaki.
+Haritaki or so called Inknut is important which is known as Rasayana (medicine with rejuvenation, anti-aging properties).
+The consume of Haritaki is recommended with different ingredients in different seasons this is for this reason called Ritu (seasons) Haritaki.

-- (November- December) Hemanta Ritu : In early winter, it is given togeather with shunti (ginger)
+- (November- December) Hemanta Ritu: In early winter, it is given together with shunti (ginger)

-- (May-June) Greeshma Ritu : in summer season, it is given along with Guda (jaggery)
+- (May-June) Greeshma Ritu: in the summer season, it is given along with Guda (jaggery)

 Action (karma) of Haritaki according to Ayurveda